|Available for||Roles||Super Admin, Admin|

 - Input the URL to the 'Application Success Page URL' field.

-Google Analytics allows you to deep dive into user behaviour metrics to interpret how potential applicants are engaging with your site.
+Google Analytics allows you to deep dive into user behaviour metrics to interpret how potential applicants are engaging with your job site, before they apply.
 Keep in mind that data can be interpreted in different ways, and is most helpful when you connect it with your specific hiring or outreach goals.
 Some key metrics for understanding job seekers' behavior are:

 Number of users / page views